dlr-eoc/prosEO/deploy-single-node/README.md

 In addition to setting mission parameters, it is necessary to **adapt the Docker image URL** for the `processor-wrapper` within the Perl script.
 This wrapper is responsible for executing the processor (i.e., the algorithm that processes satellite data to generate specific output products).

-Both the test _processor_ and the corresponding _processor-wrapper_ were already created during the ProseO build process—when the system was compiled and the Docker images for ProseO components were generated.
+Both the test _processor_ and the corresponding _processor-wrapper_ were already created during the ProseO build process (**Chapter 2.2**) when the system was compiled and the Docker images for ProseO components were generated.

 At this stage, you only need to **specify where the relevant Docker images are stored**, so that **Minikube (Kubernetes)** can pull them and deploy the necessary pods during processing.